elementor/elementor-developers-docs/src/hooks/render-widget-content.md

 ## Change Widget Content

-Go over all the `heading` widgets and if the heading use external links, add an icon after the links indicating it's an external links:
+Go over all the `heading` widgets and, if the heading uses external links, add an icon after the links indicating it's an external link:

 ```php
 /**